So what age group should Sailor Moon be aimed at?

 The first few series of toys from BanDai America and Irwin only existed in small quantities, relegated to either the tiniest isles of the local SUPER toy store, comic book shops or rare specialty stores.
 The initial book lines were even more scarce, and for the first two years Sailormoon only existed in syndication on select local channels in the US.
 The USA Network briefly aired the first 65 DiC edited episodes, but dropped the series after only a few months.

-DiC (then facing financial crisis with Sailormoon being it’s only profitable series still on the air) was only able to acquire the remaining 18 episodes of Sailormoon R, via a generous assistance from The Program Exchange, which by then had been distributing The Rocky and Bullwinkle Show to Cartoon Network.
+DiC (then facing financial crisis with Sailor Moon being it’s only profitable series still on the air) was only able to acquire the remaining 18 episodes of Sailor Moon R, via a generous assistance from The Program Exchange, which by then had been distributing The Rocky and Bullwinkle Show to Cartoon Network.
 But during the early stages of production, internal bickering over funds led to the quitting of the first voice actress for Sailor Mars, and the second voice actor for Tuxedo Mask.

 Around this time

-Disney had threatened to produce a live action movie, with Gina Davis set to play Queen Beryl, but the movie never got the green light from Toei.
-Part of the reason was that the script would have cheapened the quality of the main storyline, and rumors had spread that a live action or otherwise re-animated series was planned, with Sailor Mercury having black hair instead of blue, and with Rini/Chibiusa being ret conned as Serena/Usagi’s baby sister instead of future daughter.
-But by now Cartoon Network had already aired the final 18 episodes, so the concept of Rini being anyone BUT Sailor Moon and Tuxedo Mask’s first born, was thrown out the window.
+It should be noted that rumors had spread that a live action or otherwise re-animated series was planned, with Sailor Mercury having black hair instead of blue, and with Rini/Chibiusa being ret conned as Serena/Usagi’s baby sister instead of future daughter.
+But by now Cartoon Network had already aired the final 18 episodes, so the concept of Rini being anyone BUT Sailor Moon and Tuxedo Mask’s first born child was thrown out the window.
+Where the rumors came from is up for debate, but the first few Sailor Mercury dolls for the North American market from BanDai and Irwin had jet black hair, so take that where you will.

 1999 saw Cloverway pick up S and SuperS once DiC had lost the rights to the series.
 Only a few of the DiC voice actors chose to stay on for the next two seasons, as many of the actors had chosen other paths.
-The second voice for Sailor Mars returned after her sabbatical from DiC, and the voices for Sailor Jupiter, Artemis, Luna, Ikuko, Shingo/Sammy and the movie voice for Sailor Uranus were all lined up, but the second voice for Sailor Moon had to leave soon after the movies were released, in order to have her twins.
-The other voice actors either quit or were fired for various reasons, and soon Cloverway had begun hiring new actors.
+The second voice for Sailor Mars returned after her sabbatical from DiC, and the voices for Sailor Jupiter, Artemis, Luna, Ikuko, Shingo/Sammy and the movie voice for Sailor Uranus were all lined up, but the second voice for Sailor Moon had to leave soon after the movies were released in order to have her twins.
+The other voice actors either quit or were fired for various reasons, and soon Cloverway had begun hiring replacements.

 The people at Cloverway were a little smarter than the people at DiC, and quickly ascertained that the series should be aimed at an older audience.
 So the call was made to reduce much of the editing.
 It started with the retention of the original sound effects and music (which was also a cost-cutting trick) and it soon spread to half of the dialogue (though some episodes would retain less than half of the original script.)